Akademicki-Klub-Lotniczy/2020_IT_Recruitment/readme.md

 #### GTA V scripting/environment modeling (for real, this is not a joke)

-We need training data for neural networks, and it turns out, that they work surprisingly good on the datasets made in GTA V (and GTA V is going to be avialable for free on the Epic Store, which is a nice thing).
+We need training data for neural networks, and it turns out that they work surprisingly good on the datasets made in GTA V (and GTA V is going to be avialable for free on the Epic Store, which is a nice thing).

 We need a dataset consisting of pictures of roads, filled with cars,